 - If either applicant is a resident of Georgia, the license can be issued in any county.
 If neither is a resident of Georgia, the license must be issued in the county in which the marriage ceremony is to be performed.

-You can download a PDF of the application and the application supplement, which is used for reporting purposes directly from the Chatham County Probate Court site.
+- You can download a PDF of the application and the application supplement (used for reporting purposes) directly from the Chatham County Probate Court site.
+You will email this completed application to the court when you apply.
 In addition to your personal information, you’ll also need to provide the following:

 - Last name you will use after marriage (if you are undecided or wish to change your name at a later date, you can use other channels to legally do so)